Reyhaneesmailizadeh/Linear-Control-Theory/CA2/Readme.md

+# Introduction
+mason's gain formula and simplifying the systems to find Transfer Function.
 # Q1
 plot signals of r(t), u(t), and y(t) in t = [0,5].
 The diagram of system is in the image file.
 # Q2